IntlAssocCompAndPhil/iacapconf.org/pages/practical.md

 - **From Enschede** railway station take either bus 1 to Universiteit or 9 to Hengelo (buses pass the University).
 Get off at one of the line 1 stops on campus or for line 9, exit at _Kennispark_ or _Westerbegraafplaats/UT_ to enter our campus.
 - **From Enschede Kennispark** railway station take bus 1 to Universiteit.
 Get off at one of the stops on the campus.
 There are several bus stops on the campus.
 You can find them on [the campus map](https://www.utwente.nl/download/campusmap.pdf).
 During peak hours, there are extra bus lines.

+Like the rest of the Netherlands, the region of Twente has plenty of well-maintained bike lanes that take you across the cities, towns and countryside.
+Bikes are thus an easy and efficient way to get around and tour the area.
+The university is a 20 minute cycle ride from Enschede train station, and around the same from Hengelo station.
+Bike rental is also possible.
+You can find more details on the [UT page](https://www.utwente.nl/en/contact/route/#by-bike), or on [Visit Enschede](https://www.visit-enschede.com/bike-rental).
+Some hotels also offer bike rental, but bear in mind that they may have only a few available.
+We therefore recommend asking about these as soon as you book your room.

 Online you can check [the campus map](https://www.utwente.nl/download/campusmap.pdf) for the University of Twente.
 Our campus is home to a dynamic community where more than 12,000 students and 3,700 staff members, representing a hundred nationalities, use the latest knowledge and technology for a better future.

 ## On Campus

-A map of the campus and an excerpt of the conference area can be found [here](https://www.utwente.nl/download/campusmap.pdf).
-The events and sessions of the conference take place in the Ravelijn (no. 10) and in DesignLab (no. 17).
-The Ravelijn is situated next to a few other buildings with in the middle a central square, O&O square (no. 0).
+Maps of the campus and an excerpt of the conference area can be found below, also downloadable [here](https://www.utwente.nl/download/campusmap.pdf).
+The events and sessions of the conference take place in the _Ravelijn (building no. 10)_ and in _DesignLab (no. 17)_.
+The Ravelijn is situated next to a few other buildings arramged around a central square, _O&O square (no. 0)_.
 All building entrances are located at the sides of this square.
-The DesignLab is located in the Gallery (no. 17) building.
+The DesignLab is located in the _Gallery (no. 17)_ building.
 You can enter DesignLab via the front entrance on the O&O square.

-The registration is organised in the open area on the ground floor of the Ravelijn (no. 10).
+The registration is organised in the open area on the ground floor of the _Ravelijn (no. 10)_.
 Lunches and poster sessions also take place in this open area.
 Symposia, plenary and parallel sessions take place in different rooms of Ravelijn and DesignLab.
-Please refer to the program schedule for the exact location.
+Please refer to the schedule for the exact location.

 **Rooms Ravelijn**
 Room 1501 is on the ground floor.
 The rooms starting with 2 are on the first floor.